All Mathcamp programs and reunions are currently online: Learn more.

 In order to create this smorgasbord of mathematical opportunities, we hire a large, highly-talented teaching staff of graduate students, postdocs, and professors.
 Our instructors have a diverse set of mathematical interests and pedagogical approaches, but each one is passionate about both mathematics and teaching.

 Each week, we teach 20+ courses, and invite students to choose 2–4 classes they'll be taking that week.
-(The Mathcamp "week" is slightly shifted: classes meet Tuesday through Saturday, and we take field trips and relax on Sundays and Mondays.)
 You don't have to register formally for classes, so if a class turns out not to be the right fit, you can change your mind.
 Some courses continue from week to week, but many are self-contained week-long explorations on a particular topic.
 Classes typically offer optional homework, and students typically opt to do the problem sets!
 But this isn't school: there are no exams, nor are there textbooks.
 Instructors will distribute handouts with any information students need.

 The course topics vary widely in pure math, applied math, and even a few classes in related fields like computer science and physics.
 Competition math is not our focus, but we do teach one or two problem-solving classes per week, and offer two problem-solving contests each week for fun.